Common Name: snakebark maple, striped maple

 Hardiness Zone: variable

 Snakebark maples are a taxonomic section of maples containing 18 separate species, including Acer davidii and Acer pensylvanicum.
-This particular species has a height of 25 ft, a width of 20 ft,

 Where it grows: